spotinst/help/src/docs/ocean/features/vngs/README.md

   3. Highest availability zone count
   4. Highest Instance type count

-Note: In case one Virtual Node group have an explicit configuration and the other have an empty value - the Virtual node group with the empty value will take priority.
+Note: If one Virtual Node group has an explicit configuration and the other has an empty value - the Virtual node group with the empty value will have a higher priority.

 ## VNG Creation